Aedif/TokenVariants/README.md

 !["Keyword Search"](./docs/token_hud.png)

+This art can be shared with players by right-clicking on the images, which makes them available in the Token HUD side menu without the need to enable the **Enable Token HUD button for everyone** setting.
+Shared artwork is indicated by a green arrow.

 #### Display as image?

 Controls whether the art in the preview is rendered as images or file names.